Sandile-Cele/MovieManager/README.md

 Movies will be recommended based on user's favorite list.
 This will work by looking for common attributes in the list then give a recommendation.
 For example: if users have a lot of action movies then the recommendation list should recommend action movie.

 # Current problem
-Omdbapi doesnt allow me to return a list of movies so in movie>list are movies I put in.
+Omdbapi doesn't allow me to return a list of movies so in movie>list are movies I personally put in.